Updated: Nov 3, 2022

 We all have a responsibility to disrupt our way of thinking, to challenge what we think, what we do and be a part of the wider change at the top, the laws, the legislations, the systems in place, that hold people back.

 We can all be part of the change.

 We all should be part of the change.

 This is never going to be comfortable.
 Change is not comfortable, the transition from acceptance to a new normal is never comfortable.

 These conversations will at times be uncomfortable, they won't ever be as uncomfortable as the experience of inequality and differential treatment.

 I know that I have never been told that my natural hair is unprofessional, I haven't changed my name to make it easier for people to say.
 I haven't ever been told to 'go home' or asked where I am 'really from'.
 I don't have to carry my vehicle documents in my car.
 I am not judged by the colour of my skin before I speak.
 I do not have disproportionate access to healthcare, education or wealth.
 I am not treated differently/more harshly by the criminal justice system.

-Whilst some people are fighting for a new normal, others are still in denial that a change is needed, others are in the frustration anger, upset, fear phase.
+Whilst some people are fighting for a new normal, others are still in denial that a change is needed, and others are in the frustration anger, upset, and fear phase.
 We need to be cognisant that people will feel differently at different times.

 We also need to be respectful of how people feel, even if it is the complete opposite of how we feel about the situation.

 Now more than ever, we need to #BeKind.